notna888/seagull/readme.md

 ## Features to develop
 *   ~~Automatically picking up on all the html files and compiling them.~~
 *   ~~Better support for sub folders and junk?~~
-*   Development mode that doesn't minify the js/css but does everything else
+*   ~~Development mode that doesn't minify the js/css but does everything else~~
 *   Make the ajax navigation do stuff with history
 *   Improve the ajax navigation in general
 *   I'll move the templates folder into the pages subdirectory at some point, I've just got to make a few changes so that'll work.
 *   Change up how I've set out my base template so that it is in a couple of pieces like a head, nav and footer maybe?
-*   Add command line options
+*   Add command line options - Started
 *   Auto-run the python web server
 *   Watch for changes and re-run the code when changes occur
 *   Support CSS and JS on individual pages (Currently the only way to have stuff specific to individual pages is to have it in the html itself.)